 A little ECMAScript glossary

-You should know the following terms related to the standardization of JavaScript.- ECMAScript: Sun (now Oracle) had a trademark on the name “Java” and therefore also on the name “JavaScript”.
-That led to Microsoft calling its JavaScript dialect “JScript”.
-Thus, when it came to standardizing the language, a different name had to be used.
 “ECMAScript” was chosen, because the corresponding standard is hosted by Ecma International (see below).
 Usually, the terms “ECMAScript” and “JavaScript” are interchangeable.
-If JavaScript means “ECMAScript as implemented by Mozilla and others” then ECMAScript is the standard and JavaScript its implementation.
-The term “ECMAScript” is also used to describe language versions (such as ECMAScript 5).
+If JavaScript means “ECMAScript as implemented by Mozilla and others” then ECMAScript is the standard and JavaScript one of its implementations.
+The term “ECMAScript” is also used to describe language versions: ECMAScript 3, ECMAScript 5, etc.

 - ECMA-262: The Ecma International (a standards organization) has created the ECMA-262 standard which is the official specification of the ECMAScript language.